1. Course overview and setup

 The schema publish modal, highlighting the Supergraph Pipeline Track dropdown

 2. Below, take a little peek at the command for publishing a .
 This shows how we can use to publish our subgraphs from the command line.
-We'll run this command closer to the end of the course, but for now we can focus on the APOLLO_KEY value included here.
+We'll run this command for both subgraphs in just a moment, but for now let's just focus on the APOLLO_KEY value included here.

 APOLLO_KEY=your-graphs-apollo-key \